VikParuchuri/marker/data/examples/markdown/switch_transformers/switch_trans.md

 <sup>9.</sup> The speedup on a step basis is computed as the ratio of the number of steps for the baseline divided by the number of steps required by our model to reach that same quality.

+#### Switch Transformers

 ![](_page_18_Figure_1.png)

 Figure 7: Multilingual pre-training on 101 languages.
 Improvements of Switch T5 Base model over dense baseline when multi-task training on 101 languages.
 We observe Switch Transformers to do quite well in the multi-task training setup and yield improvements on all 101 languages.

 ![](_page_18_Figure_3.png)

-- Figure 8: Multilingual pre-training on 101 languages.
+Figure 8: Multilingual pre-training on 101 languages.
 We histogram for each language, the step speedup of Switch Transformers over the FLOP matched T5 dense baseline to reach the same quality.
-Over all 101 languages, we achieve a mean step speedup over mT5-Base of 5x and, for 91% of languages, we record a 4x, or greater, speedup to reach the final perplexity of mT5-Base. and computation performed and is ultimately limited by the memory per accelerator.
+Over all 101 languages, we achieve a mean step speedup over mT5-Base of 5x and, for 91% of languages, we record a 4x, or greater, speedup to reach the final perplexity of mT5-Base.

+and computation performed and is ultimately limited by the memory per accelerator.
 Once it exceeds the size of the accelerator's memory, single program multiple data (SPMD) modelparallelism can be employed.
 This section studies the trade-offs of combining data, model, and expert-parallelism.

 Reviewing the Feed-Forward Network (FFN) Layer.
 We use the FFN layer as an example of how data, model and expert-parallelism works in Mesh TensorFlow (Shazeer et al., 2018) and review it briefly here.
-We assume B tokens in the batch, each of dimension
+We assume B tokens in the batch, each of dimension dmodel.

-dmodel.
 Both the input (x) and output (y) of the FFN are of size [B, dmodel] and the intermediate (h) is of size [B, df f ] where df f is typically several times larger than dmodel.
 In the FFN, the intermediate is h = xWin and then the output of the layer is y = ReLU(h)Wout.
 Thus Win and Wout are applied independently to each token and have sizes [dmodel, df f ] and [df f , dmodel].

 We describe two aspects of partitioning: how the weights and batches of data divide over cores, depicted in Figure 9.
 We denote all cores available as N which Mesh Tensorflow may then remap into a logical multidimensional mesh of processors.
 Here we create a two-dimensional logical mesh, with one dimension representing the number of ways for data-parallel sharding (n) and the other, the model-parallel sharding (m).
 The total cores must equal the ways to shard across both data and model-parallelism, e.g. N = n × m.
 To shard the layer across cores, the tensors containing that batch of B tokens are sharded across n data-parallel cores, so each core contains B/n tokens.
 Tensors and variables with df f are then sharded across m model-parallel cores.
 For the variants with experts-layers, we consider E experts, each of which can process up to C tokens.

 | Term | Description |
 | --- | --- |